ETAAcademy/ETAAcademy-ZK-Meme/65_LaBRADOR_Greyhound.md

   These are again dot product constraints, reducing back to **linear inner products over the ring**, expressible and provable within the lattice proof system.

-#### Composing Binary and Mod-$2^d + 1$ R1CS
+#### Composing Binary and Mod- $2^d + 1$ R1CS

 Practical applications often involve both binary logic and large integer arithmetic.
 For example, proving the validity of a **Dilithium signature** requires:

 - Binary constraints for the message hash and Fiat-Shamir challenge (e.g., SHA or Merkle hash logic),
 - Large-modulus arithmetic for signature verification over $\mathbb{Z}_q$.

-LaBRADOR supports **mixed R1CS encodings**—combining binary and mod-$2^d + 1$ constraints—in a unified system.
+LaBRADOR supports **mixed R1CS encodings**—combining binary and mod- $2^d + 1$ constraints—in a unified system.
 All components share the same lattice-based commitment layer, and the final proof **merges constraints across both domains**, enabling powerful and flexible zero-knowledge applications.

 ---